 Minnesota Statute 103G.265 requires the Department of Natural Resources to manage water resources to ensure an adequate supply to meet long-range seasonal requirements for domestic, agricultural, fish and wildlife, recreational, power, navigation, and quality control purposes.
 The Water Appropriation Permit Program exists to balance competing management objectives that include both development and protection of Minnesota's water resources.

-A water use permit from DNR Waters is required for all users withdrawing more than 10,000 gallons of water per day or 1 million gallons per year.
+A water use permit from the DNR is required for all users withdrawing more than 10,000 gallons of water per day or 1 million gallons per year.

 There are several exemptions to water appropriation permit requirements:

 - domestic uses serving less than 25 persons for general residential purposes,

 - test pumping of a ground water source,

 - reuse of water already authorized by a permit (e.g., water received from a municipal water system), or

 - certain agricultural drainage systems (check with your area hydrologist for applicability).